Audit the friction

 "Where are we compensating for the system instead of improving it?"

-This service is for growing teams, founders, and operators who sense friction but don't yet have a clear map of where it comes from.
+Growing teams and founders who sense friction but don't yet have a clear map of where it originates.

-It's especially useful before scaling headcount, changing systems, or committing to major operational changes.
+Essential before scaling headcount, changing core systems, or committing to major operational pivots.

 Trusted by teams who value clarity and execution